 GPS Coordinates: 8°19'12.8"S 116°28'17.1"E

 Mangku Sakti Parking Area

-It seems as though this Lombok waterfall attraction has been completely abandoned as of September 2019.
+It seems as though this Lombok waterfall attraction has been completely abandoned.
 The ticketing huts and stalls are in ruins, with waterfall signage ripped and torn.
-It’s a sad relic from an obviously once bustling tourist attraction.
+It's a sad relic from a once bustling tourist attraction.

 However, with tourism back on the rise on the incredible island of Lombok, I'm sure that Mangku Sakti will regain its popularity.
 For now, it's a secret off-the-beaten-path waterfall for the truly adventurous travelers to find.

 The path down to Mangku Sakti is overgrown but still visible.
 After walking for 5 minutes, you'll reach a section that has been impacted by a landslide.
 It's a pretty sketchy crossing, but we managed to make it across by holding onto the thick vines.

 It might look as though the path is completely unpassable at first.
 However, you just need to walk across the broken section and then head down, not up and around the landslide as it first seems.